ROAD FROM SANTIAGO TO FINISTERRE AND MUXIA

 As these are accommodations with limited capacity, the exact name of them will be provided once you have made the final reservation of the trip, and we will verify availability on the dates you have chosen.

-We begin with Quintans, a small town made up of stone houses, one of them with a crossroads.
+We begin our section of what to see in our Camino de Santiago with organized trip with the village of Quintans, a small town made up of stone houses, one of them with a crossroads.
 Highlight the bridge over the Roxos River, of medieval origin.

 In Augapesada we can observe its medieval bridge, as well as the recently restored cobbled road.